infracourse/web/content/assignments/project.md

   - Logging
 * Run a Wordpress instance for hosted content such as a blog
 * Run a Shynet instance for privacy-preserving web analytics

+An example writeup for Yoctogram is available [here](/assignments/project/yoctogram-example-writeup.pdf).

 ## Architecture Requirements